2000023946/ORION/README.md

 ---

-# 🧪 Advanced Usage (Development + Testing)
+# Advanced Usage (Development + Testing)

-This section is only needed if you want to **modify internals, run components independently, or debug MCP behavior**.
+This section is for to **modify internals, run components independently, or debug MCP behavior**.

 ---

-## ⚠️ Full Development Setup Required
+## Full Development Setup Required

-To run any scripts or tests, you must have the full environment set up:
+To run any scripts or tests, a full environment set up:

 ### 1. Docker Services